hexagontruth/hexular/README.md

 Control flow and configuration buttons run along the along the top of the window:

-  - Start/Pause (Tab) &mdash; Step model at 100ms intervals (this may be slower for larger grids, depending on hardware, and can be set via the `timerLength` URL parameter)
+  - Start/Pause (Tab) &mdash; Step model at 100ms intervals (this may be slower for larger grids, depending on hardware, and can be set via the `interval` URL parameter)
   - Step (Space) &mdash; Perform individual step
   - Clear (Ctrl+C)
   - Undo (Ctrl+Z)